leoleelxh/Comfy-Topaz-Photo/README.md

 **⚠️ CRITICAL UPSCALING REQUIREMENT ⚠️**

 The upscale factor (`scale`) for Topaz Photo AI **cannot be controlled** from within ComfyUI using this node.
-You **must** set your desired upscale factor directly in the Topaz Photo AI application settings under **Preferences -> Autopilot -> Upscale & Resize**.
+You **must** set your desired upscale factor directly in the Topaz Photo AI application settings:

+1. Open Topaz Photo AI application
+2. Go to **Preferences -> Autopilot -> Upscale & Resize**
+3. Set your desired fixed upscale factor (e.g., 2x, 4x)
+4. Save preferences

 The corresponding input for `scale` **is not available** on the `ComfyTopazPhoto Upscale Settings` node because it would be **ignored** by the application.

-**Note:** Even when you manually specify other upscaling parameters through the settings node, the upscale factor will always be determined by what you've set in the Topaz Photo AI GUI.
+**Important Note:** The `scale` value set in the ComfyUI interface will be completely ignored by `tpai.exe`.
+The upscale factor is **exclusively determined** by what you've set in the Topaz Photo AI GUI.
 This is a limitation of the `tpai.exe` command-line interface, not of this ComfyUI node.

 After installation, you will find the following nodes under the `ComfyTopazPhoto` category: